ConnorByers/spotifypopularitytracker/README.md

 11. `python -m flask run`
 12. Open a new terminal in the main directory
 13. `npm run start`
+14. In `./script.js` set `spotifyAuthorization` to your Spotify API Access Key (Should start with Basic <some text here>) and `api_access_secret` to the value you set in `secrets.py`.
+15. Add `node <Path to script.js file>` to a CRON job which runs once everyday (Make sure your backend is running at this time).
+You can also run this manually.

 ## Next Steps
 - Add something to use/analyze the data we create